Average Weather in September in King City California, United States

 Cloud Cover Categories in September

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
-In King City, the chance of a wet day over the course of September is essentially constant, remaining around 2% throughout.
+In King City, the chance of a wet day over the course of September is gradually increasing, starting the month at 1% and ending it at 3%.

 Probability of Precipitation in September